-Join us for this online Virtual Summit as we explore social work practices, opportunities, and international field experiences in Jamaica.
-Meet our partners from Jamaica, where together, we will share knowledge through workshops, discussions, and culture immersion presentations, bringing the Jamaican social work experience to licensed pactitioners, faculty, students and anyone intrested.
+Join us online for the Jaymeyka Project's first Virtual Summit as we explore social work practices, opportunities, and international field experiences in Jamaica.
+Meet our partners from Jamaica, where together, we will share knowledge through workshops, discussions, and culturally immersive presentations.
 This is a FREE event (including CEU) and is open to licensed practitioners, faculty, and students.

 Schedule At A Glance

 Tuesday, May 4

 1:00 pm EST - International Social Work Discussion

 Jahmeyka Project social workers along with social service partners will lead a focused discussion about the status of service delivery in Jamaica including the impact of COVID-19, current mental health crisis, and the role of social workers in international work.
 Come ready to engage in a fruitful discussion, social work related games, polls, and a Q&A session.
 Facilitated by Dr. Leslie Yaffa, Ed.D., RSW and Judy Smith MSW, LSW.

 Jahmeyka Project social workers will discuss the importance of operating with a trauma informed lense. at all levels of social work, both locally and internationally.

 6:00 pm EST - Jamaican Culinary Experience